 Event Info > Parkinson's Disease Organizations Benefitting from Unity Walk Donations

 The American Parkinson Disease Association (APDA) is the country’s largest grassroots network serving persons with Parkinson’s disease and their caregivers through its unique dual mission to Ease the Burden – Find the Cure.
-Founded in 1961, APDA has raised and awarded more than $86 million dollars to fund research, patient services and education.
-The Unity Walk APDA booth will feature information about its national network: chapters working to raise awareness and funds; Information & Referral Centers providing patient and caregiver educational materials and quality-of-life programs; eight APDA Centers for Advanced Research, and more than 1,000 support groups across the country.
+Founded in 1961, APDA has raised and awarded more than $87 million dollars to fund research, patient services and education.
+Stop by APDA's Unity Walk booth for information about its national network of chapters working to raise awareness and funds; its Information & Referral Centers providing patient and caregiver educational materials and quality-of-life programs; eight APDA Centers for Advanced Research, and more than 1,000 support groups across the country.
+Also, come meet the staff and have some fun!
 Visit www.apdaparkinson.org for more information.

 The Parkinson's Disease Foundation (PDF) supports research and ideas that will improve the lives and futures of people touched by Parkinson’s.
-Since its founding in 1957, PDF has invested over $105 million in the research of leading scientists around the world and over $44 million to support national education and advocacy initiatives.
+Since its founding in 1957, PDF has invested over $110 million in the research of leading scientists throughout the world and over $47 million to support national education and advocacy initiatives.
 Stop by the PDF booth to learn more about our print and online educational materials and programs and how you can join our efforts to find a cure for Parkinson's!
-For more information, visit www.pdf.org.
+Visit www.pdf.org for more information.

-The Michael J. Fox Foundation works urgently toward one goal: finding improved treatments and a cure for Parkinson’s disease.
-The Foundation takes a focused and proactive approach and, since inception in 2000, has invested more than $450 million in research to transform the best scientific ideas into treatments needed by the millions living with Parkinson’s disease.
-To learn more visit www.michaeljfox.org.
+The Michael J. Fox Foundation for Parkinson’s Research works urgently toward one goal: speeding improved treatments and a cure for Parkinson’s disease.
+The Foundation takes a focused and proactive approach and, since inception in 2000, has invested more than $525 million in research to transform the best scientific ideas into treatments needed by the millions living with Parkinson’s disease.
+To learn more, visit www.michaeljfox.org.

 The Parkinson Alliance (PA) is committed to raising funds for the most promising research to help find the cure for Parkinson’s disease.
 The PA is the umbrella organization for the Parkinson’s Unity Walk and Team Parkinson.
 The PA is also devoted to improving the quality of life in the Parkinson’s community through surveys including patients with and without DBS.
 The surveys are designed to give the “patient’s voice” and to provide a tool or a common language among physicians, care partners and people with Parkinson’s.
 For more information visit our website at www.DBS4PD.org.